dashingsoft/pyarmor/docs/advanced.rst

 Checking Imported Function Is Obfuscated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In the :module:`pytransfrom` there is one decorator :ref:`assert_armored` and
-Sometimes it need to make sure the imported functions from other module are
+one function :ref:`check_armored` used to make sure the imported functions from
-obfuscated.
+other module are obfuscated.

 For example, there are 2 scripts `main.py` and `foo.py`

 .. code:: python

     #
     # This is main.py